ekce/latex-assignment-dexy/README.md

 # latex-assignment
-This is a modular latex preamble for writing assignments together with a short manual and a sample document that's designed to alleviate some of the problems that come with assignment writing.
+This is a modular latex preamble for writing assignments together with a short manual, a sample document, and a blank document that are designed to alleviate some of the problems that come with assignment writing.

 The preamble is stored in the `include` directory and currently split into three parts.
 * `00.main.tex` - Stores all of the main packages used.